hulihanapplications/recursive_replace/README.md

 # recursive_replace

 A ruby gem for recursively replacing text in multiple files and directories.
-Escapes special character, so you can replace special programming characters & syntax.
+It also escapes special characters, so you can replace code syntax and special characters easily. recursive_replace also comes with a testing suite for verification against several data types and programming languages.

 ## Installation

 ```bash